Chamu Krishna Shastry: Samskrita Bharati

-A few unique experiments like "Samskrit Homes" and "Samskrit mother tongue Children" are popular.
-"Saraswati Seva" is a project through which hundreds of books from other Indian and foreign Languages are translated into Sanskrit.
-To promote young authors and modern books in Sanskrit he has organised events such as "Samskrit Book Fair", and "Sahityotsava".
+"Saraswati Seva" is a project through which books in other languages are translated into Sanskrit.
+To promote young authors and modern books in Sanskrit he has organised events such as "Samskrit Book Fair" and "Sahityotsava".

-Vision

-Shastry sees Sanskrit as being India's lingua franca.
-He says, "Till now Samskrit has only been seen from a spiritual or religious perspective; it is high time Samskrit is approached from a scientific point of view as well."
-He opines that Sanskrit would be a unifying factor in India.

-Shastry believes in taking Sanskrit to the under-privileged.
-He echoes Dr. Ambedkar's support for Sanskrit as a platform for enabling social upliftment and equality.

 Samskrit Promotion Foundation

-Krishna shastry has helped to start the Samskrit Promotion Foundation, which is an institution in developing Sanskrit Tutorials for students and in producing various new course materials for "Sanskrit for Special Purposes" a not for profit trust, that aims to "popularise Samskrit" in India again and among other objectives leverage Samskrit as an "effective tool" to socially and economically "empower the weaker sections" of the society.
+Krishna Shastry helped found the Samskrit Promotion Foundation, an institution for developing Sanskrit tutorials for students.
+It also has a commitment to producing various new course materials for "Sanskrit for Special Purposes" a not for profit trust, that aims to "popularise Samskrit" in India.
+Among other objectives, it claims to leverage Samskrit as an "effective tool" to socially and economically "empower the weaker sections" of society.
 The trustees include eminent citizens like former Chief Justice of India R. C. Lahoti, for Chief Election Commissioner N. Gopalaswami, Justice Rama Jois, S. Gurumurthy, among others.
 Shastry is a key trustee and secretary of this trust.

-Influencing policy

-Shastry spends most of his time on teacher training, workshops, making of learning material and discussing Sanskrit education with policy makers.
-He believes that not just Sanskrit as language, but modern subjects like chemistry, maths, history etc. should also be taught through Sanskrit.
+Views

+Shastry envisions Sanskrit as a future India's lingua franca.
+In his opinion, Sanskrit could be a unifying factor in an India divided by linguistic and ethnic barriers.
+He believes that modern subjects should also be taught with Sanskrit, stating: "Till now Samskrit has only been seen from a spiritual or religious perspective; it is high time Samskrit is approached from a scientific point of view as well."

+Shastry believes that the "Western educational system" is biased against Sanskrit.

+Influence on Policy

-He was also a member of the Central Government constituted Sanskrit Committee that developed the "Road Map for the Development of Sanskrit – Ten Year Perspective Plan" document in 2016.
+He was a member of the Central Government constituted Sanskrit Committee that developed the "Road Map for the Development of Sanskrit – Ten Year Perspective Plan" document in 2016.

+Shastry was a language adviser for the Human Resource Development Ministry during Smriti Irani's term.
+Shastry was later appointed as the Chairman of the Committee for the Promotion of Indian Languages, or Bharatiya Bhasha Samiti, in 2021.
+Although he had been appointed in an honorary capacity and had no resume or CV to show, the Ministry of Education began paying him 250,000 rupees a month, or roughly 3000 USD.

 Others

-His extensive experience in education and teaching methods has led to his being on the Board of Rashtriya Sanskrit Sansthan and many other universities.
+His experience in education has led to his promotion to the Board of Rashtriya Sanskrit Sansthan and other universities.

-Shastry is a much renowned speaker and he is highly regarded for his fluent and fiery oratory in Sanskrit.
-He believes in the dictum of the Bhagavad Gita to work towards a goal without expectations and has taken a personal vow of not accepting honors and awards.
-He is a prolific writer and has written a dozen books and numerous articles in Sanskrit.

 Books

-He has authored 13 books in the Sanskrit language.
+Shastry is also a writer, having authored 13 books and some articles in the Sanskrit language.